team-DJ/Scrabbling-Java-With-CF/README.md

 The project is like your very own repository where you can add programs and code related to the different **collection classes** & **collection interfaces** defined in JAVA.
 The contributor has to send in code files by applying and using different java collection classes and interfaces methods as per the list mentioned below.

 We will then be reviewing and adding your code files under the respective method headings.
-## The Collection Class list:

 ## The Collection Interface list:
 List Interface
 Queue Interface
 Deque Interface
 Set Interface
 Map Interface
 SortedSet Interface
 NavigableSet Interface

-## The Collection Interface list:
+## The Collection Class list:
 ArrayList Class
 Vector Class
 Linkedlist Class
 PriorityQueue Class
 ArrayDeque Class
 HashSet Class
 LinkedHashSet Class
 HashMap Class
 TreeSet Class

 # Contribution best practices